-A student's major may be declared under any catalogue published after the year of his or her acceptance into the college.
-Catalogues issued before a student's entry into King may not be used for a declaration of major, and majors must be declared no later than the beginning of the Junior year.
+A student's major may be declared under any catalogue published after the year of his or her acceptance into the College.
+Catalogues issued before a student's entry into King may not be used for a declaration of major, and majors must be declared no later than the beginning of the fifth semester or Junior year, whichever occurs first.